Malta Gay Travel

 Malta Gay Bars

-Given Michelangelo’s location, they tend to attract many non-LGBT patrons that flood the adjacent establishments.
+Given the bar’s location, they tend to attract many non-LGBT patrons that flood the adjacent establishments.
 This area is an enormous nightlife center and can get pretty crowded during the summer months.

 Malta Gay Travel Tips